ShinyTrinkets/twofold.ts/docs/similar.md

 TwoFold doesn't detect your typing, and only works with regular files on the disk.
-TwoFold knows the file, folder, line, and the text before and after the tag, so the functions can get access the entire context around the tag.
+TwoFold knows the file, folder, line, and the text before and after the tag, so the functions can get access to the entire context around the tag, and the config files from the same folder.

 TwoFold config is very small, but also optional.